-Students living in the residence halls are not eligible to purchase campus parking permits.
-Residence hall students may not bring a car to campus and instead are expected to utilize public transportation.
+Students living in the residence halls are not eligible to purchase or display campus parking permits.
+Residence hall students may not bring a car to campus and instead are expected to utilize public transportation, bike or walk.

 History: Expansion of Residence Hall Areas Reduces Available Parking

 In response to long-term campus planning and increased enrollment at UC Davis, additional residence halls must be built.
 Ideally, residence halls should be built near classrooms, dining facilities, and support service buildings, meaning they need to be built on the central campus.
 Due to limited available campus land, several parking lots were selected as sites for new and future residence halls, reducing available campus parking.
 As a result, residence hall students do not have access to campus parking permits.

 Campus visitors may purchase one-day parking passes for campus parking; refer to the Transportation Services website for specific information including rates and visitor parking lot locations.
 Self-service permit dispensers are located at or near the entrance of each campus visitor parking lot.

 Guests visiting students who live in campus apartments may be eligible to receive a special visitor day-use parking pass from the apartment office; contact the appropriate apartment office for more information.

 Consider using other transportation options; they're often cheaper and more sustainable than keeping a car while at the university.

 Appeal Process - Residence Hall Students Requesting Campus Parking Permits

 A residence hall student with extenuating circumstances may submit a written appeal to request an exception to the campus parking policy.
 Generally, appeals will not be granted for reasons that include: the distance one lives from home, work/class obligations, vehicle ownership, and social activities.